Antifantwerp/antifantwerp.github.io/src/7-thanks.md

 ---
 layout: page.md
 permalink: thanks/
-order: 9
+order: 7
 title: Thanks
+description: Credit to those who contributed
 ---

 # Thanks to
 ## Contributors
-- `Pseudonym pending/Antifantwerp`.
+- `Pigeon`.
 Main developer & maintainer of the site.
 It's me.
 I'm writing in third person.
 Sorry.
 - `Matty` for the links towards Hart Boven Hard, Vonk, LeftLaser, Black-Mosquito and Redfox stickers.
 - Also all friends and loved ones who have helped me collect stickers & resources!